Key Takeaways

 The most important things to learn about off-page SEO are:

-• What is the difference between no-follow and normal web links
+- What is the difference between no-follow and normal web links

-• What is considered to be a good link for SEO purposes
+- What is considered to be a good link for SEO purposes

-• What are the Google rules on link building and how to avoid getting a Google penalty
+- What are the Google rules on link building, and how to avoid getting a Google penalty

-• What is the role of social media networks and how they can help you with website promotion and link building
+- What is the role of social media networks, and how can they help you with website promotion and link building

 Data analytics skills

-Besides the standard SEO skills, a good self-made SEO specialist should know how to gather, analyze and interpret data.
+Besides the standard SEO skills, a good self-made SEO specialist should know how to gather, analyze, and interpret data.

-When executing an SEO campaign, you have to monitor a number of metrics and having good knowledge of Data Analytics tools like Google Analytics and Google data studio is a must.
+When executing an SEO campaign, you have to monitor a number of metrics, and having good knowledge of Data Analytics tools like Google Analytics and Google Data Studio is a must.

 That’s why it is highly recommended to pursue a digital marketing certification, which will give you the overall picture of how SEO can be used effectively as part of a full-blown digital marketing strategy.